 No wonder the color of this product is so pale and more yellow than green.
 Sadly, it is difficult to know if a product contains Chinese ingredients.
 A consumer research where the wheat grass was sourced would be told the wheat grass came from California.
 In a sense, the wheat grass came from California, but the company selling was likely a re-seller of Chinese wheat grass, not a grower of real wheat grass

 The grower of the wheat grass in the picture was likely from China.
 That’s because the color compares with other Chinese wheat grass at the trade show, it is not even close to the dark green color of real wheat grass grown by Pines/Cerophyl shown above.
 In more than 90 years of growing wheat grass in Northeastern Kansas, farmers have never produced a product with that weird color.
 Moreover, the pale looking material comes with completely fabricated facts.
 Whether it is organic or not is questionable.
-Whether it is wheat grass or not is also questionable.
-Their passing off such misinformation is irresponsible.
+Clearly by the color it is not true cereal grass but rather flag grass hay.